(10 am. – promoted by ek hornbeck)

 This is a repeat post, which will appear here every Veteran’s Day.

-My grandfather was in the Army for all of 3 days during WWII.
+My grandfather was active duty in the Army for all of 3 days during WWII (after his training, of course).
 He was an artilleryman at the Battle of the Bulge.
-After those 3 days he was given a medical discharge as he had completely lost his hearing.
+After 3 days of firing the big guns at the Bulge he was given a medical discharge as he had completely lost his hearing.
 He came back and worked at the Brooklyn Navy Yards as a tank mechanic.

 My uncle served in the Navy in the 50’s before returning to work as a DoD contractor for Sperry, later Unisys, where he joined my father, eventually becoming the company’s manager in charge of all DoD contracts.

 My dad, an electrical engineer, was on the original design team for the E2-C AWACS radar at Sperry in 1959.
 Most of his career was spent developing and testing radars and weapons guidance systems.
 Many of the battleships, destroyers and carriers out there have been worked on by my father.
 He was also involved in the development and maintenance of Polaris, Trident and Terrier missile systems while at Sperry/Unisys in Great Neck and Ronkonkoma, and later at Harris PRD/GSSD in Syosset.

 My husband enlisted in the Marines at age 17 in 1974.
 He likes to say he joined as a rebellious act to piss off his parents.
 They just shook their heads wisely and laughed at him… his father was in the Army and served in Egypt during WWII as an intelligence translator.
 His mother was in the WAVES and then later joined the Navy, eventually rising to the rank of Lt.
 Commander, she was one of the Navy’s first female officers.
 Yes, I call my mother in law “ma’am”. ;-7 Anyway, they both became peace activists in the 1960s.